-To ensure that our data-driven model will have predictive capacity for storms that might not have been directly observed in the offshore wave and water level records, synthetic storms, that are physically realistic according to the historic offshore climate, should be included in the training process.
-To accomplish this, first, marginal distributions were fitted to the storm parameters of observed extreme events and then, a copula-based approach was used to simulate a much larger number of synthetic events, while preserving the interdependencies between the different storm parameters.
-Here, extreme storm events are defined as instances when H_s and SSL, both exceed a threshold, making it more likely for dune erosion to occur.
-To capture elevation.
-We estimated the historic TWL per area by adding the tidal level, the SSL and the wave runup $R{2\%}$ components. $R{2\%}$
+To ensure that our data-driven model will have predictive capacity for storms that might not have been directly observed in the offshore wave and water level records, synthetic storms that are physically realistic according to the historic offshore climate, should be included in the training process.
+To accomplish this, first, marginal distributions were fitted to the storm parameters of observed extreme events and then a copula-based approach was used to simulate a much larger number of synthetic events while preserving the interdependencies between the different storm parameters.
+Here, extreme storm events are defined as instances when H_s and SSL both exceed a threshold, making it more likely for dune erosion to occur.
+To capture the spatial variability of the hydrodynamic environment along the Dutch coast, we divided the coastal zone into four areas, each covered by the closest of the four wave stations (along with their closest tide gauges) as shown in Fig. 2.